21st Infantry Regiment (United States): Post-Vietnam service

 On 5 June 1972, the 1st Battalion was reactivated and assigned to the 25th Infantry Division at Schofield Barracks.
 2nd Battalion reactivated on 21 June 1975 and was sent to the 24th Infantry Division at Fort Stewart, but was inactivated on 15 December 1987.
 3rd Battalion reactivated at Schofield Barracks with the 25th Division and inactivated on 15 July 1995.
 It reactivated with the 25th Division's 1st Brigade at Fort Lewis on 16 March 2002.
 4th Battalion reactivated on 16 January 1986 with the 7th Infantry Division at Fort Ord.
 It was inactivated on 15 September 1993.
 5th Battalion was reactivated on 16 May 1985 also at Fort Ord with the 7th and participated in Operation Just Cause from 1989 to 1990 as well as the 1992 Los Angeles riots in May of that year.
 It was inactivated on 15 September 1993.

 Beginning in 2005 the 2nd Brigade including the 1st Battalion, 21st Infantry underwent reorganization as a Stryker brigade combat team.
-The brigade arrived in Iraq for a fifteen month tour of duty in November 2007and was based at Camp Taji northwest of Baghdad.
-Serving with the Multi-National Division-Baghdad, the brigade was responsible for the rural areas northwest and west of Baghdad with the 1st Battalion operating near Abu Ghuraib.
+The brigade arrived in Iraq for a fifteen-month tour of duty in November 2007and was based at Camp Taji northwest of Baghdad.
+Serving with the Multi-National Division-Baghdad, the brigade was responsible for the rural areas northwest and west of Baghdad with the 1st Battalion operating near Abu Ghraib.
 The 1st Battalion, working closely with their Iraqi counterparts, was especially successful in eliminating terrorist cells and uncovering and destroying multiple weapons caches.
 The 1st Battalion returned to Schofield Barracks in February 2009.

 In February 2016, soldiers of the regiment's first battalion participated in Exercise Lightning Forge with other units of the 25th Division's 2nd Stryker Brigade Combat Team.

+Between 2019 and 2020, 3rd Battalion deployed with 1st Stryker Brigade Combat Team, 25th Infantry Division out of Fort Wainwright, Alaska in support of Operation Inherent Resolve.

+On 8 June 2023, 3rd Battalion was inactivated at Fort Wainwright.